metro1102/wgs-pipeline/README.md

 # WGS Pipeline (simplified microbiome analyses)

-Custom SLURM scripts built in collaboration with the TGen Microbiome Service Center.
+Custom SLURM scripts built in collaboration with the [TGen Clinical Microbiome Service Center](https://www.tgen.org/patients/pathogen-microbiome/microbiome/).

 ## Project Information
 Next-generation sequencing (NGS) has become a powerful tool for human microbiome research.
 Researchers, now, have the ability to isolate bacterial DNA from clinical microbiome samples while utilizing popular and streamlined approaches for obtaining high-quality sequence reads from high throughput sequencing platforms such as [Illumina](https://www.illumina.com), [Ion torrent](https://www.thermofisher.com/us/en/home/brands/ion-torrent.html), and [PacBio](https://www.pacb.com/smrt-science/smrt-sequencing/).
 As NGS technology is constantly evolving, translational clinical research is becoming easier to perform [(Beigh, 2016)](https://dx.doi.org/10.3390%2Fmedicines3020014).
 For example, molecular biologists can focus more on their research, rather than on NGS procedures.